Frequently Asked Questions

 Q: Who will own the Power from the Prairie project?

 A: That remains to be determined.
-Power from the Prairie LLC who is sponsoring the project will not be the owners.
+Power from the Prairie LLC, who is the originator and is sponsoring the project will not be the owners.
 PftP LLC is a source for objective, neutral due diligence on HVDC projects like PftP.
 The eventual owners will likely come from private and public power investment; not the government.

 Q: What will the Power from the Prairie project cost?

-A: The PftP transmission line (600 miles) will cost about $3 Billion.
-A Gregory County pumped hydro storage project (1200 MW, 25 hours duration), if found to be beneficial in additional to the line, would cost another $3 Billion.
-The renewables enabled by PftP would represent about $3.5 Billion investment—some would be existing facilities, but much of them would be new.
-The viability of all such investments and how to accomplish the project would be evaluated in the Concept Development Study (CDS).
+A: The PftP transmission line (600 miles) and its associated AC transmission interconnections will cost about $8 Billion.
+The renewables enabled by PftP would represent about $4.5 Billion investment—some would be existing facilities, but much of them would be new.
+The viability of all such investments and how to accomplish the project were evaluated in the Stage 1 Concept Development Study (CDS).

-Q: What is the purpose of the Power from the Prairie Concept Development Study (CDS)?
+Q: What was the purpose of the Power from the Prairie Stage 1 Concept Development Study (CDS)?

-A: The CDS will join, for the first time, a “coalition of the willing” of diverse utility, transmission developer, renewables developers, environmentalists and others to examine the strategic potential of using interregional high-voltage direct current (HVDC) electric transmission to lower customer electricity costs, achieve higher levels of renewable energy in multiple regions, and lower carbon emissions than could NOT be done otherwise.
+A: The CDS joined, for the first time, a “coalition of the willing” of nine diverse utility, transmission developer, renewables developers, environmentalists and others to examine the strategic potential of using interregional high-voltage direct current (HVDC) electric transmission to lower customer electricity costs, achieve higher levels of renewable energy in multiple regions, and lower carbon emissions than could NOT be done otherwise.

-In the absence of a coherent federal energy policy, or initiative by the legacy utility industry, or cooperation between their wholesale electricity markets, the CDS is designed to be “productively disruptive” by showing the way toward a lower carbon future.
-In the meantime, it will enable utilities' states and corporations to achieve their 100% clean energy goals that cannot be done without such interregional initiatives.
+In the absence of a coherent federal energy policy, or initiative by the legacy utility industry, or cooperation between their wholesale electricity markets, the CDS was designed to be “productively disruptive” by showing the way toward a lower carbon future.
+In the meantime, it would enable utilities' states and corporations to achieve their 100% clean energy goals that cannot be done without such interregional initiatives.

 Q: How can a transmission study do this?

-A: Although the CDS will use the Power from the Prairie and other proposed and exiting HVDC lines as examples, the CDS is not a transmission study.
-It is broader than that.
-Instead, the CDS is a strategic business and policy initiative to demonstrate a New Way of viewing and operating the electric system for the future.
+A: Although the CDS used the Power from the Prairie and other proposed and exiting HVDC lines as examples, the CDS was not a transmission study.
+It was broader than that.
+Instead, the CDS was a strategic business and policy initiative to demonstrate a New Way of viewing and operating the electric system for the future.
 A New Way that is only enabled by interregional transmission.

-Accordingly, the CDS will not just include technical modeling of the transmission system.
-Importantly, it will include considerations for technology, coordination with existing RTO/ISO markets, project organization, and regulatory affairs.
-The result will be a repeatable road map for how to do such interregional projects nationwide.
+Accordingly, the CDS did not just include technical modeling of the transmission system.
+Importantly, it included considerations for technology, coordination with existing RTO/ISO markets, project organization, and regulatory affairs.
+The result is a repeatable road map for how to do such interregional projects nationwide.
 A pathfinder, if you will.

-A: Power from the Prairie LLC has invested significant time and expense to bring the PftP project and its CDS to this point.
-PftP LLC owns the CDS, and the CDS Participants would be subscribing to it.
+A: Power from the Prairie LLC has invested significant time and expense to bring the PftP project and its studies to this point.
+PftP LLC owns the CDS, and the CDS Participants subscribed to it.
+A similar model will be used for the Stage 2 POC Study.

-Via the CDS Participation Agreement, the CDS Participants will be provided the perpetual right to use the results of the CDS for their own business purposes.
+Via the CDS Participation Agreement, the CDS Participants were provided the perpetual and confidential right to use the results of the CDS for their own business purposes.
+Again, the POC process will be similar.

-Q: Many utilities may be unfamiliar with high-voltage direct current (HVDC) transmission.
-How will the PftP Concept Development Study (CDS) handle this?
+Q: Many utilities, and how they relate to data centers, may be unfamiliar with high-voltage direct current (HVDC) transmission.
+How did the PftP Concept Development Study (CDS) handle this?

-A: The PftP LLC Team would manage day-to-day operation of the study.
-But the CDS Participants’ Review Committee would provide input, assumptions, review and governance of the CDS activities.
-The CDS Participants would receive the CDS results and deliverables.
+A: The PftP LLC Team manages day-to-day operation of the studies.
+But the Participants’ Review Committee provides input, assumptions, review and governance of the study activities.
+The Participants receive the study results and deliverables.

 Q: If wind energy in Wyoming costs the same as wind energy in Illinois, what is the value of an HVDC transmission connection between them?